Undergraduate Advising

 • A one paragraph (no more than 150 words) description of your potential topic/project.
 This is only tentative and your project will of course change, but this description gives me a sense of whether I am the right person for your project

 Other Projects Reach out to me by email with clear description of where I fit into your project and then you can set up an office hour appointment to discuss further.
-It would be helpful if you include below in your email.
+It would be helpful if you include the below in your email.
 Depending on my availability and the nature of your project, I may or may not agree to work further on your project.
 If you are reaching out to me to attain references, I encourage you to work with subject librarians instead, who would be better able to assist your research.
 I decline any request for a turnaround of less than two weeks and requests to help with final projects for coursework.

 • Where I fit into your project